kkokey/springboot/README.md

 This project is test for micro-services system.

-Architecture is Controller - Module

-Just CM Pattern.
+Architecture using by Controller-Module pattern.

 Only Controller and that is Module.
 Just two types.